Nezer-Ekunke/technical-writing/clnrlf95z000109ld01wx4rin.md

 ---

-Welcome to Part B of the topic “**Mastering Responsive Web Design for Seamless User Experiences: CSS Flexbox.”** In our preceding article, we talked about Flexbox, with a primary focus on the Flexbox container and its associated properties.
+Welcome to Part B of the topic “**Mastering Responsive Web Design for Seamless User Experiences: CSS Flexbox.”** In our [preceding article](https://nezer.hashnode.dev/mastering-responsive-web-design-for-seamless-user-experiences-css-flexbox-part-a-clnosorr6000409lccpc4bmbs), we talked about Flexbox, primarily focusing on the Flexbox container and its associated properties.
 In this module, we're diving deeper into Flexbox to focus on flex items, which make up the Flex container.

 We aim to show you how to structure and align flex items, as we did with flex containers.
-If you missed our previous discussion on flex containers or need more clarity, check out our earlier article via the link provided.
+If you missed our discussion on flex containers or need more clarity, check out our earlier article via the provided [link](https://nezer.hashnode.dev/mastering-responsive-web-design-for-seamless-user-experiences-css-flexbox-part-a-clnosorr6000409lccpc4bmbs).
 This will give you a solid foundation to understand the topics in this current article.

 ## **Prerequisites**